Plum Village Tradition: 40 Tenets of Plum Village

 The 40 Tenets of Plum Village are an attempt by Nhất Hạnh to summarize the teachings that are maintained, taught, and transmitted in the Plum Village Tradition.
 In this tradition, Nirvāṇa is viewed not as a phenomenon but as the true nature of all phenomena.
 It is the absence of ignorance and afflictions, yet not the absence of existence, aggregates.
 Practices for attaining this liberation include mindfulness, concentration, and insight, which work together to recognize suffering, prevent wrong actions, and transform negative seeds.
-With the Four Domains of Mindfulness one can transform habit energies such as stored consciousness and fully realize the Seven Factors of Enlightenment and the Noble Eightfold Path.
+With the Four Foundations of Mindfulness one can transform habit energies such as store-consciousness and fully realize the Seven Factors of Enlightenment and the Noble Eightfold Path.
 These practices are grounded in the core teachings of impermanence, non-self, and Nirvāṇa, which are the Three Dharma Seals.

 The Buddha, as taught in this tradition, is not a single, fixed being but exists in multiple forms and dimensions, including in the sangha, as is the interconnectedness of all things.
 Each person has the potential to become a Buddha, and the path to awakening involves recognizing the impermanent, interconnected nature of all phenomena, including the self.
 Rebirth is understood not as the continuation of a permanent self but is understood within impermanence, no-self and interbeing and the Four Noble Truths are viewed as both conditioned and unconditioned.

 Within this view, the consequences of our actions (karma) are not limited to a single individual or aspect of existence.
 It encompasses the interconnectedness of body, mind, and the environment, as well as the collective impact of our actions on the community and the larger world.
 In line with the Bodhisattva path, each Arhat is also a Bodhisattva and any real Bodhisattva is an Arahat.